julianosill/studies/README.md

 # studies
-All my documents and exercises created on my learning joruney.
+All my documents and exercises created on my learning journey.